- 1. The Requirement

-IEEE Standard Adoption of ISO/IEC 15939 —Systems and Software Engineering—Measurement Process is a good generic model for developing a software measurement process for a project or Center.
-This international standard contains a set of activities and tasks that comprise a measurement process that meets the specific needs of organizations, enterprises, and projects.
+The NASA-HDBK-2203 contains a set of candidate management indicators that might be used on a software development project.
 The NASA Chief Engineer may identify and document additional Center measurement objectives, software measurements, collection procedures and guidelines, and analysis procedures for selected software projects and software development organizations.
-This includes collecting software technical measurement data from the project’s software supplier(s).
+The software measurement process includes collecting software technical measurement data from the project’s software developer(s).

 Key: - Applicable | - Not Applicable